NASCAR Betting In Michigan

-NASCAR Cup Series drivers accumulate wins and points for various other finishing positions throughout the first 26 races in a season.
+NASCAR Cup Series drivers accumulate wins and points for various other finishing positions throughout the first segment of races in a season.

 The 16 drivers with the most wins make the NASCAR Cup Series Playoffs.

-Unless the points leader doesn’t have a win.
+Unless the points leader doesn’t have a win, that is.
 If that’s the case, the points leader and the 15 drivers with the most wins make the playoffs.

 Plus, if there are less than 16 NASCAR Cup Series race winners, points leaders without wins claim any leftover playoff spots.

-The first two stages make up a quarter of the laps each while a third stage is the last half of a race.
-The exception being the longer the Coca-Cola 600.
-It includes four stages.
+The first two stages make up a quarter of the laps each, while the third stage is the last half of a race.
+The exception here is the longer Coca-Cola 600, which is run in four stages.

 Drivers earn points for being in the top 10 at the end of each of the first two stages, from 10 points for the leader down to a single point for 10th.

 In the third and final stage of a race, drivers can earn 40 points for a win and 35 for second place.
-Points then drop by one until the 36th to 40th place finishers earn just one.
+Points then drop by one until the 36th-40th place finishers earn just one.